kareeeeeey/Akannamegenerator/README.md

 - Push to the branch
 - Create a Pull Request
 ## Want to know your Akan name?
-My Akan name is Adwoa!
+My Akan name is Abbena!
 To find out yours, visit the web application by doing the following;
 1. Check that your internet connection is active.
 2. Click on this link https://kamaucynthia.github.io/akan-name-generator/.
 3. You just found out your Akan name, cool right?
 Feel free to share the web application's link to your friends and family so that they can also know their Akan names!